-- On Nov 27, 2024, a public delegation appeared before City Council and requested consideration of being added to the program through expansion of the current limits. - The report provides three (3) options for Council to consider for expansion of the Leaf Vacuum Program from its current locations of downtown and Churchville be expanded to all mature areas of Ward 2 as well as other mature areas within the City of Brampton. - Meetings were held with Councillors from each Ward pairing to provide an overview of what staff were to be reporting back on.
-Feedback was accepted and options within the report were updated. - The Leaf Vacuum Program is active in the downtown and Churchville areas.
-The majority of Downtown and Churchville are located within the floodplain, making them significantly more vulnerable to flooding.
-These areas also feature aging infrastructure and a mature tree canopy which is why they require additional preventative measures such as the Leaf Vacuum Program. - The Leaf Vacuum program ensures that high risk areas like downtown and Churchville are not impacted further by a clogged drainage system during high intensity rain events. - The Churchville area was added to the service area in 2022, after flooding in the area.
+- On Nov 27, 2024, a public delegation appeared before City Council and requested consideration of being added to the program through expansion of the current limits. - This report provides three (3) options for Council's consideration; - I. Maintaining the limits of the existing service area - II.
+Expanded Area based on Service Request Data (Wards 1 & 3) - III.
+"Mature" Areas 25+ Years Old (All Wards) - Meetings were held with Councillors from each Ward pairing to provide an overview of what staff were to be reporting back on.
+Feedback was accepted and options within the report were updated. - The majority of Downtown and Churchville are located within the floodplain, making them significantly more vulnerable to flooding. - The Leaf Vacuum program ensures that high risk areas like downtown and Churchville are not impacted further by a clogged drainage system during high intensity rain events. - The Churchville area was added to the service area in 2022, after flooding in the area.
 The Leaf Vacuum Program was expanded to assist in mitigating the chances of any future flooding.